Moments Economy Architecture Specification

 - Reconstruct: Generate the canonical byte sequence by sorting Grants by identifier.

-- Compare: Check if the resulting Router state matches the published Seal.
+- Compare: Check if the resulting aQPU Kernel state matches the published Seal.

 Outcome.
 A match confirms that the data is authentic and the circulation totals are correct.
 A mismatch indicates that the Header or at least one Grant has been altered.